-Cases Considering that built-in modules are available in Zapier runtime environment, a broad range of cases can be studied.
+Cases Considering that built-in modules are available in Za-

+pier runtime environment, a broad range of cases can be studied.
 We first demonstrate that the attack from Section 3.2 is blocked by SandTrap with the baseline policy for Zapier.
 Indeed, loading modules is denied and calls to the APIs of the node-fetch object are restricted.
-Further, we report on 10 use cases for advanced policies in Table 5.
+Further, we report on 10 use cases for advanced policies in Table 5 in the full version [2].